 You may not list fireworks for sale on the site.

 You may not list any kind of flight ticket or airfare for sale on Trade Me (even if the ticket is transferable) unless you are the originating airline or a travel agent.

 In order to comply with New Zealand laws, items with foreign plugs may not be listed.
 This applies to items that require an adaptor to connect to a New Zealand socket.

 For more information on plugs, visit the Ministry of Economic Development's Energy Safety website and check out their guide to supplying safe electrical products.

 All food listed on the site must be produced in a registered premises or under an approved food safety programme or registered risk management programme.
 It must also comply with food labelling and standards requirements.

-Visit the New Zealand Food Safety Authority website for further information or contact your local council.
+Visit the Ministry for Primary Industries website for further information or contact your local council.

 You may not list frequent flyer points on the site.
 Most frequent flyer reward schemes do not allow the transfer of points.

 New items containing fur may not be listed, unless the fur is sourced from a New Zealand domestic species (like possum or rabbit).
 You may list second hand items (but not new items) containing fur, from non-domestic animals or animals covered by CITEs.

 All new and second-hand gas appliances must be safe, and need to have been declared safe under the Gas (Safety and Measurement) Regulations 2010 before they can be listed.